FAQ: COVID-19 Positive

-Do not panic.
-For most people who test positive, COVID-19 produces mild symptoms, such as sore throat, fever and runny nose.
+If you test positive for COVID-19, do not panic.
+For most people who test positive, COVID-19 produces mild symptoms, such as cough, fever and runny nose.
 Only a small number of patients get a severe illness.

 If you have not already done so, please isolate yourself at home right away.
 You must stay in isolation even if you do not have any symptoms.

 If you did not receive your diagnosis from a UCLA doctor because you went to an outside testing site or took a test at home, you should also contact your medical provider right away.

 Please see our COVID-19 positive page for more information.